Story by Ashvini Malshe, Purdue Agricultural Communications

-WEST LAFAYETTE, Ind. — Purdue University’s Agricultural Safety and Health Program released the annual Indiana Farm Fatality Summary with Historical Overview, coinciding with National Farm Safety and Health Week.
+Purdue University’s Agricultural Health and Safety Program released the annual Indiana Farm Fatality Summary with Historical Overview, coinciding with National Farm Safety and Health Week.
 The annual observance has taken place during the third week of September since 1944.

-This shows a decrease from the 25 cases identified in 2020 and marks the fewest cases reported in the past eight years.
+This shows a decrease from the 25 cases identified in 2020, the fewest reported in the past eight years.
 Farm fatalities for the past 50 years continue to trend lower, likely reflecting safer machinery and work practices while also corresponding with a decline in the number of farmers.

-Despite this positive trend, program members urge agricultural workers to remain diligent and follow safety protocols.
-No Indiana agency requires official documentation of farm-related injuries or fatalities, but prior Purdue research has indicated that each year approximately 1 in 9 Indiana farms has a farmwork-related injury incident that requires medical attention.
+Despite this positive trend, program members urge agriculture workers to remain diligent and follow safety protocols.
+No Indiana agency requires official documentation of farm-related injuries or fatalities, but prior Purdue research has indicated that each year approximately one in nine Indiana farms has a farm-work-related injury incident that requires medical attention.

-Documented incidents involving those age 60 or older account for nearly half of all cases in the past five years, including 40% in 2021.
+Documented incidents involving those age 60 or older account for nearly half of all cases in the past five years, including 40 percent in 2021.

 “Historically, farmers over the age of 60, including many who work only part-time, have accounted for a disproportionate number of farm-related injuries.
 Recent spikes in frequencies of fatalities over the past 10 years make this population of older farmers a special concern,” the report states.

 As Hoosier farmers begin to harvest, program members remind farmers to keep safety a top priority.
-Agriculture safety guides, disaster preparedness resources and the Indiana Farm Fatality Summary can be found online.
+Agriculture safety guides, disaster preparedness resources and the Indiana Farm Fatality Summary can be found online for more information.